aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/16-create-reusable-power-bi-artifacts.md

 After completing this lab, you will be able to:

-- Create a live connection.
+- Create a live connection
-- Create a local DirectQuery model.
+- Create a local DirectQuery model
-- Use lineage view to discover dependent Power BI assets.
+- Use lineage view to discover dependent Power BI assets

+## Estimated timing: 45 minutes

 ## Architecture Diagram

 ![](../images/lab16-archy.png)

 ## Exercise 1: Publishing Data Model in Power BI

-## Estimated timing: 45 minutes

 In this exercise, you will Publish a data Module in Power BI.